Last Updated on January 14, 2021

 Rates: 450 MXN (22.50 USD) per night

-This was the cheapest room we could find, and we scoured the entire town.
+This was the cheapest room we found in San Felipe after scouring the entire town.
 We’re not picky but for a room that reeked of mould this was definitely over-priced.
 There was on-site parking, however the television didn’t work and there was no hot water.

-San Felipe is a fishing town so there is no shortage of fresh seafood here.
-Both San Felipe and Ensenada each claim to be where the fish taco originated.
+San Felipe is a fishing town with no shortage of fresh seafood.
+Both San Felipe and Ensenada each claim to be where fish tacos originated.

 For a pleasant day trip from San Felipe why not pack a picnic and take a boat from the malecón out to Konsag Island (Isla Consag).
 This little known island lies 23 miles off shore, about halfway between San Felipe and Puerto Peñasco on the mainland.
 You are unable to alight on the island.
 Instead, enjoy birdwatching and the local marine life, or you can even do a spot of fishing from the boat.

-A Legendary Spot in the Middle of Nowhere
+Coco’s Corner: A Legendary Baja Road Trip Spot in the Middle of Nowhere

-Coco’s Corner is located 195 km (121 mi.) south of San Felipe or alternatively 21 km (13 mi.) from the turn off at Laguna Chapala from Transpeninsular 1.
-Although this random anomaly in the desert is unknown to many, it is legendary amongst the Baja 1000 devotees and the overlander community.
+Coco’s Corner is located 195 km (121 miles) south of San Felipe or alternatively 21 km (13 miles) from the turn off at Laguna Chapala from Transpeninsular 1.
+Although this random anomaly in the desert is largely unknown, Coco’s Corner is legendary amongst the Baja 1000 devotees and the overlander community.

 Baja California Road Trip Round-Up

-Travelling the Baja on a budget is not as easy as travelling mainland Mexico on a budget, but it can be done.
+A road trip in Baja California isn’t as easy as travelling mainland Mexico on a budget, but it can be done.
 Plan your itinerary accordingly depending on how much time you have.
 The more time you spend beach camping, the more you can stretch your pesos.
 Let’s face it, the unfettered wilderness of the beaches and coastline is certainly the main draw here.

-Hopefully this piece serves as a useful guide for those of you planning a Baja California road trip on a budget.
-Although it may seem like I’ve covered everything on the Peninsula, I certainly haven’t.
-If you’ve done your own Baja California road trip and you can add any recommendations or advice, we would love to hear from you!
+Hopefully this article serves as a useful guide for planning a Baja California road trip on a budget.
+Although it seems like I’ve covered everything on the Peninsula, I certainly haven’t.
+If you’ve already done a Baja California road trip, please add any recommendations or advice – we would love to hear from you!